ADVERTISEMENT

 Then, create subfiles for each surname you’re researching.
 As you add new surnames, consider whether to add more folders at the same organizational level or to nest them within major surnames.
 The first option is simpler while the second mimics your family structure.
 Within each surname folder, create additional folders to organize similar items (photos, document images, etc.) as needed.

 If you’re aiming to get organized, having a file-naming system is key.
-Check out Denise Levenick’s tips for managing your photo collection!
+Check out Denise Levenick’s best practices for managing your photo collection.

 2. Populate your genealogy files.